Readings for the Feast of St. John Eudes

 MASS

-and live faithfully in the light of the gospel.
+we may live faithfully by the light of the Gospel.

 FIRST READING Ephesians 3:14-19